DanielASMPT/drag-and-drop/README.md

   When set on the target list, allows items to be cloned (copied) rather than moved.

 - **`locked: true`**
-  When set on the source list, prevents its items from being moved or reordered.
+  When set on the source list, prevents items from being transfered to.

 ### How it works